-This year's theme is about infrastructure productivity.
+This year's theme is infrastructure productivity.

 What is State of the Nation?

-ICE produces a State of the Nation (SoN) report each year, focusing on a topic that affects the UK's infrastructure and economy.
+ICE produces a State of the Nation (SoN) report each year, focusing on a timely topic that affects the UK's infrastructure and economy.

-ICE believes that how infrastructure is delivered throughout its lifecycle will improve the sector’s productivity.
+The ICE believes that how infrastructure is delivered throughout its lifecycle will improve the sector’s productivity.

-Who contributes to State of the Nation?
+Who has contributed to State of the Nation and the toolkit?

 7 lessons civil engineers can learn from Toyota’s manufacturing process